clarityai-eng/example-react-app-with-clarity-widget/README.md

+# Clarity Widget with React App example
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*NOTE*:  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Run project

 In the project directory, you can run: